Treatment

 Cholera

 In 2010, Haiti was hit by the largest cholera epidemic in recent history, with more than 800,000 suspected cases and nearly 10,000 reported deaths.
-We sprang into action immediately with an emergency treatment center, community outreach, water treatment, vaccinations and a specialized hospital.
+GHESKIO sprang into action immediately with an emergency treatment center, community outreach, water treatment, vaccinations and a specialized hospital.
 Cholera cases and deaths plummeted, and Haiti was considered cholera-free by mid-2022.

 Unfortunately, cholera re-emerged in late 2022.
 We once again responded quickly, immediately opening two cholera treatment centers.
 Our teams directly supported the hardest-hit communities, improving sanitation, delivering clean drinking water and providing cholera vaccinations.